abelnnieva/bookmarks-api/README.md

-# Bookmarks API
+# bookmarks-api

-A bookmarks API from scratch using NestJS, Docker, Postgres, Passport.js, Prisma, Pactum and DotEnv.
+Sample project for a bookmarks API using NestJS 10, Docker, PostgreSQL, Passport.js, Prisma, Pactum, and DotEnv.

 ## Run the API in development mode